happycog/brilliantretail/Readme.md

 ### Trademarks

-* *ExpressionEngine&trade; is a Trademark of  EllisLab, Inc. - All Rights Reserved*
+* *ExpressionEngine&reg; is a Registered Trademark of  EllisLab, Inc. - All Rights Reserved*
 * *BrilliantRetail&trade; is a Trademark of Codesly, Inc. - All Rights Reserved*